ghoshsukanyaa/Opiod-Prescribing-Rate-in-the-US/README.md

 Problem Statement:
 The goal is to optimize resource allocation for addiction treatment and prevention as a means to address the opioid crisis.
 Through targeted strategies and regression analysis, we aim to mitigate societal and economic consequences while making data-driven decisions for more effective interventions against opioid overuse.

+Data Description:
+For the analysis of potential opioid overuse, 3 datasets are used predominantly, namely an Opioid claims dataset, which acts as the master dataset.
+This was merged with another file, including socioeconomic factors such as unemployment rates and median household income.
+A third data set consisting of per capita income data for states across the US was used as supplementary data to understand our insights in more detail.
+The final dataset was yielded by merging all the datasets on a common column - FIPS code.
+The master dataset has 18,831 rows and 13 variables